talkohavy/table/README.md

 8. Infinite scroll
 9. onRowClick event
 10. Load more data when reaching bottom
+11. Auto-resizing columns to fill container width
-11. ⭐️**Highly customizable**⭐️ with custom css hooks for personal styling
+12. ⭐️**Highly customizable**⭐️ with custom css hooks for personal styling

 ## 2. List of known problems

 1. **Double-render**.
 For some reason, row selection has to be a dependency for when calculating _columnDefs_ in order for selected rows which were checked using the checkbox to appear as such in the next render.
 In the example shown in **@tanstack/table** it seemed like that isn't necessary.
 Need to check.
-2. **Table Width**.
-Now that Column-Sizing is a built-in feature, need to figure out the best way to handle table width, and how to make it take up the full size of its container.

 ## 3. Getting Started